DanWahlin/Angular-NodeJS-MongoDB-CustomersService/README.md

 ## Software Requirements To Run Locally (there's a Docker option below as well)

-* Node.js 6.0.0 or higher
+* Node.js 6.5.0 or higher
 * MongoDB 3.2 or higher

 ### Running the Application Locally

 1. Install Node.js (6.5 or higher) and MongoDB (3.2 or higher) on your dev box

-1. Execute 'mongod' to start the MongoDB daemon if it's not already running
+1. Execute `mongod` to start the MongoDB daemon if it's not already running

-1. Install Nodemon: `npm install nodemon -g`
+1. Install Nodemon and Gulp: `npm install nodemon gulp -g`

+1. Run the following Gulp task to copy required Angular modules into the `public` folder: `gulp copy:libs`

 1. Run `npm install` to install app dependencies